 The introduction of this policy stems from the fact that many leaders are not abiding by the church’s 2015 “No” vote on women’s ordination.
 The Seventh-day Adventist Church, in a world session, voted not to allow the ordination of women into the ministry.
 Since that vote, many conference, union and division entities within the church have chosen to ignore that decision and have continued to ordained women as ministers.
 This non-compliance has been a source of division and anxiety as certain leaders have openly defied the “authority” of the church.

-Seventh-day Adventist World President Ted Wilson did his best to explain the importance of adhering to the decisions of the church, especially those made during the world sessions.
+At the Annual Council, Seventh-day Adventist World President Ted Wilson did his best to explain the importance of adhering to the decisions of the church, especially those made during the world sessions.
 He explained that decisions made by the church are meant to maintain the unity and mission among believers.
 Pastor Wilson even held up a copy of the General Conference Working Policy and read portions to delegates in a last ditch effort to sway the vote.

 But as soon as the floor opened up, the debates began.
 Attempt after attempt was made to delay or derail the new policy.
 Accusations questioned the “legality” of the policy.
 Other delegates declared that this policy was just another attack against women’s ordination.
 The policy was doomed to fail when amendments, second amendments and other motions were proposed and after confused delegates began questioning what they were actually voting on.